-Some of David’s past awards include an award for highest GPA in his Masters program, first place in a national entrepreneurship competition ($100k Agriculture Innovation Prize), and best mentor of undergraduates at MIT (2015 Outstanding UROP Graduate Mentor), and a national dissertation award in water science (from UCOWR).
+Some of David’s notable awards include best mentor of undergraduates at MIT (2015 Outstanding UROP Graduate Mentor), first place in a national entrepreneurship competition ($100k Agriculture Innovation Prize), an award for highest GPA in his Masters program, and the national dissertation award in water science from UCOWR.
 Some of David’s interesting achievements include drawing against a chess grandmaster (Palatnik), and completing his Masters and PhD in a combined 3 years.

 Work Experience and Patents

-David has issued or submitted patents in membrane distillation desalination, geothermal cooling, hybrid vehicles, and wind turbines.
+David has issued or submitted patents in reverse osmosis, membrane distillation desalination, heating and air conditioning systems, and wind turbines.
 Before MIT, David worked as an engineer at Arup creating energy models, designing heating and cooling systems, and performing sustainability analysis.
-David has worked for or consulted for several startups, including EcoVent, and Pareto Energy, and is currently CTO of Coolify.
+David has worked for or consulted for several startups, including EcoVent, Pareto Energy, AquaOne, and is currently CTO of Coolify.